Photo by: Megan Demit, Nahant Historical Society collections

 A Nahant Fandango

 A Far Cry Chamber Orchestra

 Music of Hindemith, Boccherini, Mozart and others

-Museum.
-The Nahant Historical Society has made special tickets available to Nahant
+The Nahant Historical Society has a special offer for Nahant students for this performance.

 Friday May 1, 2015